thefoxboxman/TripIt/src/content/posts/victoria-2024-sydney-bypass.md

 ![img](../../Images/Sydney_Bypass/Oberon_Flowers_5_P1401475.jpg)
  ***<p style="text-align:center; "> Oberon_Flowers </p>***

 Late in the afternoon we checked into the lack luster South Goulburn Caravan Park.
 The best Goulburn has to offer according to wikiCamps.
-One of it's saving grace is that is close to the M31 onramp, it close to he Big Ram and it is close to Trappers Bakery.
+One of it's saving graces is that it is close to the M31 onramp.
+Also close to the Big Ram and iTrappers Bakery.
 Trappers is never to be bypassed.

 ![img](../../Images/Sydney_Bypass/Goulburn_Big_Ram_IMG_5942.jpg)
  ***<p style="text-align:center; "> Goulburn_Big Ram </p>***